19hours/sg-statutes/Acts/Retirement and Re-employment Act.md

 (a) the lodging of any claim under section 8C(1) in relation to the matter referred to in section 8A(4)(d), by that employee in respect of that dismissal; and

-(b) the making of any representations to the Minister in respect of that dismissal under section 14(2) of the Employment Act (Cap.
-91) or section 35(3) of the Industrial Relations Act (Cap.
+(b) the making of any representations to the Minister in respect of that dismissal under section 35(3) of the Industrial Relations Act (Cap.
 136).

 [4/2011]

+[Act 55 of 2018 wef 01/04/2019]

-(4) Where an employee who is dismissed by his employer makes any representations to the Minister in respect of that dismissal under section 14(2) of the Employment Act or section 35(3) of the Industrial Relations Act, such representations made shall operate as a bar to —
+(4) Where an employee who is dismissed by his employer makes any representations to the Minister in respect of that dismissal under section 35(3) of the Industrial Relations Act, such representations made shall operate as a bar to —

 (a) the making of any representations to the Minister in respect of that dismissal under subsection (1); and

 (b) the lodging of any claim under section 8C(1) in relation to the matter referred to in section 8A(4)(d), by that employee in respect of that dismissal.

 [4/2011]

+[Act 55 of 2018 wef 01/04/2019]

 (5) The Minister may, before making a decision on any such representations made under subsection (1), direct the Commissioner to inquire and report whether in the Commissioner’s opinion the employee has been unreasonably denied of re-employment by his employer, or has been dismissed without just cause or excuse by his employer, as the case may be.